Magical Mystery Cure: Plot

 Twilight Sparkle awakens one morning to find that her friends' cutie marks and duties around Ponyville have swapped: Rarity's creativity in doing Rainbow Dash's weather control causes havoc around town; Rainbow is unable to tame Fluttershy's animals; Fluttershy's attempts to throw Pinkie Pie's parties disappoint Ponyville's residents, who become grumpy and tetchy; Pinkie has difficulties working on Applejack's farm, where her apple trees are now bare and blackened; and Applejack's dressmaking skills are awful, forcing her to close Rarity's boutique.
 Twilight's friends are unaware of the change, believing that they are following their true destinies.

 Twilight remembers that Princess Celestia had earlier sent her the notebook of unicorn wizard Star Swirl the Bearded, believing that Twilight can make sense of the incomplete spell on the last page.
 However, when Twilight read the spell, it inadvertently switched around the Elements of Harmony, affecting their respective bearers.
-Realizing she is responsible for her friends' condition, and with no counter-spell to fix it, Twilight blames herself for her friends' misery and Ponyville's resulting desolation.
+Realizing that she is responsible for her friends' condition, and with no counter-spell to fix it, Twilight blames herself for her friends' misery and Ponyville's resulting desolation.

 However, inspired by Spike's compassion, Twilight realizes that if she shows her friends their true destinies and reminds them their meaning to each other, she may be able to reverse the spell.
 She shows her friends what their true calling is, encouraging them to help each other fix things.
-They regain their original cutie marks with the help of their respective Elements, and Ponyville is quickly restored.
+One by one, they regain their original cutie marks with the help of their respective Elements, and Ponyville is quickly restored.
 Twilight realizes that friendship is a factor Star Swirl never accounted for and completes the spell.
 Upon doing so, the Elements worn by her friends activate, engulfing Twilight in a bright light and causing her to disappear.

 Twilight awakens in an ethereal place where she is greeted by Princess Celestia, who congratulates her and declares Twilight is ready for a new stage in her life.
 Twilight undergoes a transformation and returns as a winged unicorn known as an alicorn.
 Her friends are amazed and happily welcome her change, while Celestia announces that Twilight is no longer her student, but a princess who has demonstrated leadership and other positive attributes during her stay in Ponyville.
-Twilight becomes concerned that she is now lost as she is no longer Celestia's student, but the latter promises they will all help each other learn.
+Twilight becomes concerned that she is now lost as she is no longer Celestia's student, but the latter promises that they will all help each other learn.
 Twilight is officially crowned in a grand celebration in Canterlot, where she thanks her friends for being there to help her.